KashFarhadi/backend-recipebox/README.md

 Run `python manage.py migrate` to push  to the db

-Start the django server using

-`python manage.py runserver`
+Start the django server using: `python manage.py runserver`

 You can then access the homepage of the app the following web addresses `http://127.0.0.1:8000/`